-By constantly connecting to free wifi or your home or office wifi, you will be able to limit your data usage.
-It’s important to ensure you also turn off settings which switches to mobile data if you’re wifi signal isn’t strong enough.
+By constantly connecting to free wi-fi or your home or office wi-fi, you will be able to limit your data usage.
+It’s important to ensure you also turn off settings which switch to mobile data if your wi-fi signal isn’t strong enough.

 Turn Off Automatic Updates